FlatBallFlyer/IBM-Data-Merge-Utility/README.md

 ```
 Javadoc will be located in target/site/apidocs/index.html

+## Integration Testing
+There are several integration tests that touch JDBC, Cloudant, Mongo and rest services.
 If you want to run the integration testing, start these docker images:
 ```
 docker run -p 3306:3306 --name idmu-mysql -d flatballflyer/idmu-test-mysql:latest docker run -p 27017:27017 --name idmu-mongo -d flatballflyer/idmu-test-mongo:latest